HOMEdigital/puschee-bundle/README.md

 If someone enables notifications there client_id will be saved in the contao database.

-After sending a push notification the result will be processed and client_id's that are no valid used will be removed.
+After sending a push notification the result will be processed and client_id's that are no valid will be removed.

 Sending push notifications is not possible when there are no clients registered, or the FCM server key is missing.